A WEDDING PHOTOJOURNALIST

 I am a member of the Wedding Photojournalist Association (WPJA) and the International Society of Professional Wedding Photographers (ISPWP) – gaining a 1st place in both the 2014 and 2019 awards.
 I was also one of four judges, from around the world, in the Summer 2016 contest of the International Society of Professional Wedding Photographers (ISPWP) – judging over 5000 entries from wedding photographers from across the globe.

 At the end of the day, though, it’s images, not awards, that have to do the talking.
 It’s what makes each photographer different.
 Their way of seeing, their vision.
-If you think my ‘eye’, this documentary wedding photography approach, would fit your wedding day – please do get in touch.
+If you think my ‘eye’, and my documentary wedding photography approach, would fit your wedding day – please do get in touch.

 Born near Manchester.
 (My ancestors were blacksmiths in Shropshire, it seems).